White River fishing report

 Fly-casting is not simple.
 Like any ability worth knowing, fly-casting expertise takes a while to develop—in some years.
-However, according to White River fishing reports, the good factor is that anglers pretty much make similar mistakes, & that means your casting faults have probably been tackled by someone beforehand.
+However, according to White River fishing report, the good factor is that anglers pretty much make similar mistakes, & that means your casting faults have probably been tackled by someone beforehand.

 Of all the methods casters screw up the presentation of their flies, these five stand out as the top mistakes.
 They are also the most common, & the fixes for them provide you the biggest outcomes once you make the required tweaks to your stroke.